What You Are Building

 Three standard approaches, described accurately:

 System prompts and instructions.
 These condition the model's probability distribution toward desired behavior.
-They are genuinely useful, but they are soft constraints: the model weighs them against everything else in context, and there is no structural guarantee that any given output honored them.
-The filing characterizes prompt-level governance as an instruction, not a gate.
+They are genuinely useful, and they operate as soft constraints: the model weighs them against everything else in context, so whether a given output honored them is determined statistically rather than structurally.
+The filing characterizes prompt-level governance as an instruction, and positions its own mechanism as a gate.

 Post-generation filters, classifiers, and re-rankers.
 These evaluate completed output for safety, toxicity, or policy.
-They can suppress a finished answer, but they run after the inference engine has already advanced.
-The disclosure's central observation is that this is structurally too late.
-In an autoregressive model, each step conditions all subsequent steps; a bad commitment at step N shapes the distributions that steps N+1 onward are sampled from.
-Suppressing the surface text afterward cannot recover the counterfactual output that would have been produced had the bad step never been committed.
-The error has already propagated.
+They suppress a finished answer, and they run at a point where the inference engine has already advanced.
+The disclosure's central observation concerns that ordering.
+In an autoregressive model, each step conditions all subsequent steps; a commitment at step N shapes the distributions that steps N+1 onward are sampled from.
+Suppressing the surface text afterward acts on the text rather than on the counterfactual output that would have been produced had the step never been committed.
+The disclosed architecture therefore places its evaluation point before commitment, so the conditioning effect does not occur in the first place.

 Constrained decoding.
 This masks syntactically invalid tokens from the distribution before sampling, which is effective for enforcing output format (valid JSON, syntactically correct code).
 The filing distinguishes its approach from this explicitly: constrained decoding enforces structural validity of form, not semantic admissibility, and it operates on individual tokens rather than on structured semantic transitions.